sharpchen/sharpchen.github.io/docs/document/PowerShell/docs/Language/Function.md

 `CmdletBinding()` can have the following properties:

-- `DefaultParameterSetName`: name of implicit Parameter Set
+- `DefaultParameterSetName`: pwsh will prefer this name when there's a ambiguity between syntax provided.
 - `HelpURI`: link to documenetation
 - `SupportsPaging`: implicitly adds parameters `-First`, `-Skip`, `-IncludeTotalCount`, value accessible by `$PSCmdlet.PagingParameters`
     ```ps1